Arrest and assassination of Ngo Dinh Diem: Impact and aftermath

-Once the news of the cause of death of the Ngo brothers began to become public, the United States became concerned at their association with the new junta and their actions during the coup.
+Once the news of the cause of death of the Ngô brothers began to become public, the United States became concerned at their association with the new junta and their actions during the coup.
 US Secretary of State Dean Rusk directed Lodge to question Minh about the killings.
 Lodge cabled back, initially backing the false story disseminated by the generals, saying that their story was plausible because of the supposedly loaded pistol being left on the floor of the vehicle.
 Rusk was worried about the public relations implications the bloody photographs of the brothers would generate.
 Lodge showed no alarm in public, congratulating Đôn on the "masterful performance" of the coup and promising diplomatic recognition. Đôn's assertion that the assassinations were unplanned proved sufficient for Lodge, who told the State Department that "I am sure assassination was not at their direction."
 Minh and Đôn reiterated their position in a meeting with Conein and Lodge on the following day.
 Several members of the Kennedy administration were appalled by the killings.
 The Assistant Secretary of State for Far Eastern Affairs W. Averell Harriman declared that "it was a great shock to everybody that they were killed."
 He postulated that it was an accident and speculated that Nhu may have caused it by insulting the officers who were supervising him.
 Embassy official Rufus Phillips, who was the US adviser to Nhu's Strategic Hamlet Program, said that "I wanted to sit down and cry", citing the killings as a key factor in the future leadership troubles which beset South Vietnam.

 According to historian Howard Jones, the fact "that the killings failed to make the brothers into martyrs constituted a vivid testimonial to the depth of popular hatred they had aroused."
 The assassinations caused a split within the coup leadership, turning the initial harmony among the generals into discord, and further abroad repulsed American and world opinion, exploding the myth that this new regime would constitute a distinct improvement over their predecessors, and ultimately convinced Washington that even though the leaders' names had changed in Saigon, the situation remained the same.
 The criticism of the killings further caused the officers to distrust and battle one another for positions in the new government. Đôn expressed his abhorrence at the assassinations by caustically remarking that he had organised the armoured car in an effort to protect Diệm and Nhu.
 Khanh claimed that the only condition he had put on joining the conspiracy was that Diem would not be killed.
 According to Jones, "when decisions regarding postcoup affairs took priority, resentment over the killings meshed with the visceral competition over government posts to disassemble the new regime before it fully took form."